The Lean Green Bean

 These Egg Waffles are ready in one minute and easy to customize.
 After trying them you'll never want to cook eggs in a pan again!
 A quick & easy, healthy breakfast!

-These egg waffles were SO easy.
+These egg waffles are SO easy.
 They’re ready in under a minute.
-Just quickly spray your waffle maker with oil or rub a stick of butter across the top and bottom and BOOM! there’s no messy pan to clean up!
+Just quickly spray your waffle maker with oil or rub a stick of butter across the top and bottom and there’s no messy pan to clean up!

 Egg Waffle Recipe